icon

 • Over or around your heart

-Suppose any of these are the painful area.
-In that case, you can place the electrodes around or below the area (for example, place electrodes on the upper back for headaches and neck pain) and still feel relief.
+Suppose any of these are the painful areas.
+You can put the electrodes around or below the area in that case.
+For example, place them on the upper back for headaches and neck pain.
+You can still feel relief this way.

 Points to Remember When Using Your TENS Unit